Magyartanulas/magyartanulas.github.io/Section9.md

 To express your enjoyment for things, use `kedvel` (not to be confused with `kedvvel`).
 Like `vonz`, `kedvel` is a transitive verb and makes use of the accusative rather than the dative.

-For liking people. saying "I love you" is a brave thing to say, using `kedvellek` is a less awkward thing to say, for the same intended meaning.
+For confessing your feelings. saying "I love you" is a brave thing to say, using `kedvellek` is a less awkward thing to say, for the same intended meaning.

 Some conjugations have been omitted due to prior explanations, [click here](https://cooljugator.com/hu/kedvel) to see the full verb conjugation.